 Benzodiazepines are very effective at inducing and maintaining sleep.
 The F.D.A. has approved these for use with insomnia: Halcion (triazolam), ProSom (estazolam), Restoril (temazepam), Doral (quazepam), and flurazepam.
 Unfortunately, people rapidly develop tolerance, and these medications are also prone to abuse, as in Sedative, Hypnotic, and Anxiolytic Use Disorder.
 Because of this, long term use beyond a few weeks is not an option.
-Additionally, benzodiazepines can cause memory problems, slowed thinking, and birth defects as well as increased risk of falls and delirium in the elderly.
+Additionally, benzodiazepines can cause memory problems, slowed thinking, and birth defects.
+They also increase the risk of falls and delirium in the elderly.

 Ambien (zolpidem), Sonata (zaleplon), and Lunesta (eszopiclone) offer a safer alternative to benzodiazepines without sacrificing effectiveness.
 These medications function similarly to benzodiazepines but have a much less severe host of side effects.

 Rozerem (ramelteon) offers an effective, non-addictive insomnia treatment with very mild side effects.
 It works like melatonin and is only useful for helping people get to sleep (rather than stay asleep).
-Belsomra (suvorexant) is the first in a new line of medications that treat insomnia by working on the sleep hormone, orexin, and helps with both inducing and maintaining sleep.
+Belsomra (suvorexant) is the first in a new line of medications that treat insomnia.
+They work on the sleep hormone, orexin, and help with both inducing and maintaining sleep.

 Certain antidepressants like Silenor (doxepin), Remeron (mirtazepine), and trazodone can help with insomnia, although only Silenor is F.D.A.-approved for it.
 Over the counter options include medications like Unisom and Benadryl, which contain the anti-histamine diphenhydramine.
-The hormone melatonin is also sold over the counter, usually as a dietary supplement, and helps with insomnia and sleep-wake cycle disruptions from jet lag and overnight shift work.
+The hormone melatonin is also available over the counter, usually as a dietary supplement.
+This helps with insomnia and sleep-wake cycle disruptions from jet lag and overnight shift work.

 Managing Insomnia Disorder